Thutmose IV: Monuments

 Thutmose IV also built a unique chapel and peristyle hall against the back or eastern walls of the main Karnak temple building.
 The chapel was intended for people "who had no right of access to the main [Karnak] temple.
 It was a 'place of the ear' for the god Amun where the god could hear the prayers of the townspeople."
 This small alabaster chapel and peristyle hall of Thutmose IV has today been carefully restored by French scholars from the Centre Franco-Egyptien D'Étude des Temple de Karnak (CFEETK) mission in Karnak.

+Like many other Pharaohs Thutmose IV commissioned many statues of himself.
+Some of which had been taken and altered by a later pharaoh by the name of Ramesses II.
+The Osiride Colossus originally commissioned by Thutmose had been recut to fit the needs of Ramesses II along with at least one bronze statue of Thutmose IV.